1. Purpose

 4.1 While the University generally encourages the use of fixed term pre-retirement contracts, they are not an entitlement, and can only be agreed when the cost of the fixed term pre-retirement contract is offset by a resulting benefit or gain to the University.

-4.2 Eligible staff members who are considering applying for conversion to a fixed-term pre-retirement contract should discuss their intention to apply with their supervisor before submitting the Application for a Fixed-Term Pre-Retirement Contract.
+4.2 Eligible staff members who are considering applying for conversion to a fixed-term pre-retirement contract should discuss their intention to apply with their supervisor before submitting their request.

 (a) the position and level of appointment;